Bonitasoft-Community/file-upload-download-example/README.md

 Engine also saved the association between the process instance and documents content and version.

 ## Compatibility
-This example has been created and built with Bonita BPM 7.8.3 Community Edition.
+This example has been created and built with Bonita 7.10.0 Community Edition.

 It should be compatible with any newer version as well as Entreprise Edition.